-Petra Kvitova undergoes surgery for knife injuries
+Petra Kvitova has surgery for knife-attack injuries

 - Suffered left hand injury during robbery

-(CNN)Two-time Wimbledon tennis champion Petra Kvitova has undergone a near four-hour operation on "severe" hand injuries sustained after she was attacked by a knife-wielding robber in her apartment near the Czech capital of Prague Tuesday.
+(CNN)Two-time Wimbledon tennis champion Petra Kvitova has undergone a near four-hour operation on "severe" hand injuries sustained after she was attacked by a knife-wielding robber in her apartment in the Czech Republic Tuesday.

-"Doctors repaired damage to tendons in all five digits of the left hand as well as two nerves," Kvitova's PR manager Katie Spellman told CNN in an email.
+"Doctors repaired damage to tendons in all five digits of the left hand as well as two nerves," the tennis player's PR manager Katie Spellman told CNN in an email.

-The three-hour and 45 minute operation went "very well" considering "the extent of the damage," Spellman added.
+The three-hour, 45-minute operation went "very well" considering "the extent of the damage," Spellman added.

-She also revealed that Kvitova must wear a cast for six to eight weeks and won't be able to put any weight on the hand for three months.
+She also revealed that former world No. 2 Kvitova must wear a cast for six to eight weeks and won't be able to put any weight on the hand for three months.

-Kvitova was already set to miss January's Hopman Cup because of a stress fracture in her foot.
+The 26-year-old was already set to miss January's Hopman Cup because of a stress fracture in her foot.

 Being a left-handed player, it is as yet unclear how the injury and subsequent surgery could impact her game or rehabilitation period beyond the time she will wear the protective cast.

-Speaking Tuesday, however, Kvitova revealed she was lucky to have survived the incident let alone considering when she will play next.
+Speaking Tuesday, however, Kvitova revealed she was lucky to have survived the incident, let alone be considering when she will play next.

 "I am shaken, but fortunate to be alive," she said via a post on her Facebook page.
 "The injury is severe and I will need to see specialists, but if you know anything about me I am strong and I will fight this."